creativetimofficial/vue-white-dashboard/docs/components/buttons.md

 # Buttons

-Use Black Dashboard's custom button styles for actions in forms, dialogs, and more with support for multiple sizes, states, and more.
+Use White Dashboard's custom button styles for actions in forms, dialogs, and more with support for multiple sizes, states, and more.

 <hr>

 #### Examples

-Black Dashboard has changed the predefined button styles from Bootstrap, each serving its own semantic purpose, with a few extras thrown in for more control.
+White Dashboard has changed the predefined button styles from Bootstrap, each serving its own semantic purpose, with a few extras thrown in for more control.

 :::demo